MicrosoftDocs/azure-devops-yaml-schema/task-reference/ssh-v0.md

 **`interactiveSession`** - **Enable interactive session**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Starts an interactive session.
 Password requests are filled by the user's password.
-Interactive sessions can be useful to run commands, such as `sudo`.
+Interactive sessions can be useful for running commands, such as `sudo`.
 <!-- :::editable-content-end::: -->
 <br>